By Terry Trucco

 The idea is to sample and discuss wines that will go well with holiday foods.
 Two reds and a white made the cut.
 Participants are encouraged to purchase them locally, sniff, swirl and sip along with the pros, and join the twitter.

-As for the selected sommeliers, each will be tweeting from his, or her, home-base hotel.
-And each brandishes intriguing credentials.
+As for the selected sommeliers, each will tweet from his, or her, home-base hotel.
+Each brandishes intriguing credentials.

 James Tidwell, sommelier at the Four Seasons Resort & Club Dallas at Las Colinas, is co-founder and head of the Texas Sommelier Association.
 Mark Sayre, affiliated with the Four Seasons Austin, is a budding winemaker voted one of Wine Spirits magazine’s seven best new sommeliers of 2010.
 And Bon Appetit magazine praised Dana Farner, beverage director at Wolfgang Puck’s restaurants at the Beverly Wilshire – a Four Seasons Hotel, as “one of the best around.”

-Why let Twitter host a tasting?
+Why host a tasting on Twitter?
 The idea was to extend the reach of Four Seasons’ experts beyond bricks and mortar, we’re told.
 And apparently Four Seasons aficionados are social media savvy.